Animal Services in Chambers County

 Dog Confinement Requirements Within Corporate Limits & Police Jurisdiction:

-- Dog confinement is required by ordinance in Lanett (§ 6-7) and Valley (§ 10-37, which also requires pet licensing, so the statute does not apply).
+- Dog confinement is required by ordinance in Lanett (§ 6-7) and Valley (§ 10-37, which also requires pet licensing, thus the statute does not apply).

 - Lafayette, Cusseta, Five Points, Waverly: It is likely that dog confinement is required in these municipalities, whether by ordinance and/or statute, however since these municipalities do not appear to share their ordinances on their websites or via Municode, we have not yet confirmed whether a running at large law is in effect.
 Please email us if you can share information.